How to Get Better at GRE Reading Comprehension: 7 Key Tips

 You’ll see roughly 13 RC questions on the GRE.

-Now that we know how many Reading Comprehension questions are on the GRE, let’s review the types of Reading Comprehension questions that appear on the GRE.
+Now that we know how many RC questions are on the GRE, let’s review the different types.

 The Types of GRE Reading Comprehension Questions

-There are two main categories of GRE Reading Comprehension questions.
-Those two categories are conventional Reading Comprehension questions and Critical Reasoning questions, which are logic-focused questions about arguments or scenarios.
+There are 2 main categories of GRE Reading Comprehension questions.
+Those 2 categories are conventional Reading Comprehension (RC) questions and Critical Reasoning (CR) questions.
+CR questions are logic-focused questions about arguments or scenarios.

 KEY FACT:

-There are two main categories of GRE Reading Comprehension questions: conventional Reading Comprehension questions and Critical Reasoning questions.
+There are 2 main categories of GRE Reading Comprehension questions: conventional Reading Comprehension questions and Critical Reasoning questions.

 Let’s first consider conventional Reading Comprehension questions.